privacypatterns/patterns/patterns/Privacy-icons.md

 ##Examples
 <!--Motivational example to see how the pattern is applied.-->

 Alice buys a fitness tracker and she is aware that the device collects her location, and sends it to a central web service in order to provide her with her fitness statistics (her fitness routes, the time spent...).
-The device provider aggregates this data and provides a businesss analytics service to third parties.
+The device provider aggregates this data and provides a business analytics service to third parties.

-Alices is totally unaware of this secondary use of her data and may not agree to it.
-But accessing this policy involves accessing a website and going through a lenghty and legally oriented document.
+Alice is totally unaware of this secondary use of her data and may not agree to it.
+But accessing this policy involves accessing a website and going through a lengthy and legally oriented document.

 ###[Known Uses]
 <!-- Pointers to various applications of the pattern.-->